EmbNet01/EmbNetworks/README.md

 UPDATES:

 - Added extension for weighted and directed networks.
-- Added Notebook Jupiter for computing $\varepsilon$-BE embeddings.
+- Added Jupyter notebook for computing $\varepsilon$-BE embeddings.

 ### Environment
 All the results are generated in a virtual environment with the following specifications: